 There a multitude of ways that you can lose your license or driving privileges in the State of Massachusetts.
-Hardship licenses are available for some suspensions and not available in others.
-For example, except in first offense and second chance first offense cases, there are no hardship licenses available for chemical test or breathalyzer refusal suspensions.
+A hardship license is available for some suspensions and not available for others.
+For example, except in first offense and second chance first offense cases, there are no hardship license available for chemical test or breathalyzer refusal suspensions.

 Whether you can get a hardship license and the potential source of the license will depend on the type of suspension or revocation, how much time you have served, your driving record, and a several other key factors.

-You can research hardship licensing procedures by reviewing the appropriate section of this website or by contacting Attorney Brian E. Simoneau.
-I have been representing clients before the RMV and Board of Appeal for years.
+You can research hardship licensing procedures or by contacting Attorney Brian E. Simoneau.
+I have been representing clients before the Massachusetts RMV and Board of Appeal for years.
 I can advise you of what steps you can take to get your right to drive legally reinstated.